Derpduck/L4D2-Comp-Stripper-Rework/README.md

 #### [Templates](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/tree/master/_Templates)

 ## About The Project
-This repository is for reworking the Stripper:Source map changes for competitive L4D2 from scratch, ensuring full compatibility with the map changes added to the game by the Last Stand update.
+This project aims to rework the Stripper:Source map changes for competitive L4D2, ensuring full compatibility with the map changes added to the game by the Last Stand update and improving balance in the current competitive configs.

-The aim is to re-implement improved versions of historical changes, unify map modifications across servers and configs, and providing a basic template that already includes all necessary fixes and improvements, which can easily be added to or modified by any server owners and config developers.
+The goal is to rework or rebalance all maps, re-implement improved versions of historical changes, unify map modifications across servers and configs, and provide a basic template that already includes all necessary fixes and improvements, which can easily be added to or modified by any server owners and config developers.

-There are significant changes on some maps to address balance issues observed in the competitive community, however it should be easy to locate these and exclude them for a more vanilla experience if desired.
+Some maps have significant changes to address balance issues observed in the competitive community, however it should be easy to locate these and exclude them for a more vanilla experience if desired.

-While many of the changes will appear similar to those included in from competitive Stripper:Source modifications, as they are designed to address the same issues and meet the expectations of the competitive community, the goal is to re-create everything from the ground up to ensure the best possible implementation of these changes.
+While many of the changes are similar to previous Stripper:Source modifications found in competitive configs, since they are designed to address the same issues and meet the expectations of the competitive community, everything is re-made from the ground up to ensure the best possible implementation of these changes.

 ## Usage